syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Drop down width

-The ComboBox controll inculdes a `DropDownWidth` that allows the user to increase the width of the drop down box.
+The ComboBox control inculde a `DropDownWidth` that allows the user to increase the width of the drop down box.

 {% tabs %}
 {% highlight xaml %}